-You’re sophisticated enough to know that building your business’s online real estate takes more than just renting domain name and hosting services and slapping up some content.
-A well-thought strategy is the key to maximizing your web presence to promote your company and increase sales.
+You’re sophisticated enough to know that building your business’s online real estate takes more than just renting domain names and hosting services and slapping up some content.
+A well-thought strategy is a key to maximizing your web presence to promote your company and increase sales.
 However, a small business like yours may also have a small budget.
 Working within such constraints can be challenging, but it’s not impossible.
 If you lack the resources of a full-time IT department, a website builder with a robust menu of services may be just the right answer for your firm.

 Growth in Online Markets Demands New Strategies

 Unless you’ve been hiding under a rock, you’re probably aware of the sizable e-commerce market that’s been growing over the last decade.
 A 2016 Business Insider report revealed statistics from the U.S. Census Bureau indicating that total online retail sales topped out at $303 billion in 2014.
 While m-commerce made up only 11.6 percent of that figure, BI Intelligence predicts that this sector will grow to $284 billion, or 45 percent of all e-commerce sales, by the year 2020.
 With potential revenue like that, it’s foolish not to take advantage of the power of online commerce.

 It’s important to remember that your company’s site should be tooled for both standard browsers and mobile use.
 Several roadblocks to successful mobile shopping were disclosed in the same Business Insider article, including difficulty navigating non-optimized on smartphones and tablets.
 Fonts, images and payment options may appear too tiny to successfully browse and use, prompting shoppers to bail out before they complete their purchases.
 Also, inconsistent internet connections and fears of unreliable security over mobile data and public wi-fi networks tend to cause consumers to shy away.